Manh-Dung/ChatApp/README.md

 - **Gemini**: Integrating Gemini to support convenient and flexible group chatting.
 - **Hive**: Using Hive for fast and easy local data storage.

+### Installation Guide:
+1. Clone the repository from this URL: https://github.com/Manh-Dung/ChatApp.git
+2. Install dependencies using the command: flutter pub get
+3. Run the app on an emulator or physical device using: flutter run

 ## Links
 [GitHub Repository](https://github.com/Manh-Dung/ChatApp)